PPTA Investors Have the Opportunity to Lead the Perpetua Resources Corp. Securities Fraud Lawsuit with Faruqi & Faruqi, LLP

-Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Perpetua To Contact Him Directly To Discuss Their Options
+Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses In Perpetua To Contact Him Directly To Discuss Their Options

 [You may also click here for additional information]